microsoft/mu_plus/DfciPkg/UnitTests/DfciTests/readme.md

 This describes the test structure for insuring DFCI operates properly.

 1. A Host System (HOST) to run the test cases.
-2. A Device Under Test (DUT) to be tested. with the new DFCI supported also running current Windows.
+2. A Device Under Test (DUT) to be tested, with the new DFCI supported firmware, running the current version of Windows.
 3. Both systems on the same network.

 ## Overview